berndporr/rpi_ads1115/README.md

     cd example
     ./ads1115_printer

-Data plotter: In the subdir `qwt-plot` is a simple QT plotting application.
+Data plotter: In the subdir `rtplotter` is a simple QT plotting application.

 ## General usage